 Amazon drivers' claim

-Leigh Day are acting for Amazon delivery drivers who may be entitled to an average of £10,500 compensation for every year they've driven for Amazon.
+Leigh Day is acting for Amazon delivery drivers who may be entitled to an average of £10,500 compensation for every year they've driven for Amazon.

-If you have driven for Amazon via a number of specified Delivery Service Partners (DSP) you may be eligible to join the claim.
+If you have driven for Amazon via a Delivery Service Partner (DSP) in the last 10 weeks you may be eligible to join the claim.

 We act on behalf of Amazon delivery drivers claiming they should be treated as employees, not self-employed contractors.

 Watch our short video explaining the Amazon drivers' claim

 Can I join the claim if I no longer deliver for Amazon via a DSP?

 Yes, you can still join the claim if you delivered for Amazon via a DSP in the last 10 weeks.

 If you have not driven for a DSP in the last 10 weeks, please register your details on the sign-up page .
 This could be worthwhile, as you may be able to join the claim in the future.

 It’s simple to sign-up and join hundreds of your fellow delivery drives who are taking action for the employee rights you deserve.